 Aetna considers either of the following methods of removal of actinic keratoses medically necessary when squamous cell carcinoma is suspected, and submission of a specimen for histological analysis is needed:

 Aetna considers the following methods of destruction of actinic keratoses medically necessary for members who have failed to adequately respond to topical imiquimod or 5-FU, or to cryosurgery:

-Aetna considers topical calcipotriol experimental and investigational for the treatment of actinic keratoses because its safety and effectiveness for this indication has not been established.
+Aetna considers intense pulsed light, topical calcipotriol, topical vitamin D and analogs experimental and investigational for the treatment of actinic keratoses because its safety and effectiveness for this indication has not been established.